 War afflicts the world and the threat of global war looms.
-Yet there is no practical global strategy for weapons controls.
-SCRAP (The Strategic Concept for the Removal of Arms and Proliferation) offers two precision tools for global weapons controls: a portal to assist in tracking the world’s weapons (the Global Weapons Tracking Service) and a model international agreement for the elimination of Weapons of Mass Destruction, control and reduction of all other weaponry, based upon proven best practice.
-These help answer two objections to such controls: “We’d love to but the bad guys cheat”, and “We’d love to, but it just is not realistic.”
+Yet there is no practical strategy for weapons control.
+SCRAP (The Strategic Concept for the Removal of Arms and Proliferation) offers two precision tools for global weapons control: a portal to assist in tracking the world’s weapons (the Global Weapons Tracking Service) and a model international agreement for the elimination of Weapons of Mass Destruction, control and reduction of all other weaponry, based upon proven best practice.
+These help answer two objections to such controls: “We’d love to but the bad guys cheat,” and “We’d love to, but it just is not realistic.”

-The SCRAP Project comprehends that deterrence is an unrealistic basis for state and human security, as well as being immoral.
-Deterrence always fails, and in reality the powerful interests of nationalism and corporations are fuelling the continuation of weapons production, with $2,000,000,000 each year, under the guise that uncontrolled and endless weapons production will never end in catastrophe.
+The SCRAP Project comprehends that deterrence is an unrealistic basis for state and human security as well as being immoral.
+Deterrence always fails, and in reality the powerful interests of nationalism and corporations are fuelling the continuation of weapons production, with $2,000,000,000 each year, under the guise that controlled and endless weapons production will never end in catastrophe.

 GCD has long been a goal of the developing world to prevent humanitarian disasters and to boost sustainable development through disarmament and development.

 SCRAP’s focus on a rapid and holistic approach is designed to demonstrate its practicality and to help change the paradigm from a fragmentary and step-by-step approach to one that offers a highly challenging and yet demonstrably practical message to vested interests.
 Rather than focusing on the trade of weapons, SCRAP emphasizes the humanitarian concerns of deployment, possession and production.